 THE INDEX.
 The annual percentage rate is based on the value of an index (referred to in this disclosure as the "Index").
 The Index is the Highest Prime Rate most recently published in the Wall Street Journal "Money Rates Section".
 Information about the Index is available or published in the Wall Street Journal.
 We will use the most recent Index value available to us as of the date of any annual percentage rate adjustment.
 If the Index is no longer available, we will choose a new Index and margin.
-The new Index will have an historical movement substantially similar to the original Index, and the new Index and margin will result in an annual percentage rate that is substantially similar to the rate in effect at the time the original Index becomes unavailable.
+The new Index will have an historical movement substantially similar to the original Index, and the new Index and margin will result in an annual percentage rate that is substantially similar to the original Index becomes unavailable.

 ANNUAL PERCENTAGE RATE.
 To determine the Periodic Rate that will apply to your account, we add a margin to the value of the Index, then divide the value by 365 days.
 To obtain the ANNUAL PERCENTAGE RATE we multiply the Periodic Rate by the number of days in a year (366 during leap years).
 This result is the ANNUAL PERCENTAGE RATE.
-A change in the Index rate generally will result in a change in the ANNUAL PERCENTAGE RATE may change also may be affected by the lifetime annual percentage rate limits, as discussed below.
+A change in the Index rate generally will result in a change in the ANNUAL PERCENTAGE RATE.
+A change in the Index rate generally will result in a change in the ANNUAL PERCENTAGE RATE.
+A change also may be affected by the lifetime annual percentage rate limits, as discussed below.